shanedroid/PHP_LOGIN/README.md

 PHP_LOGIN
 =========

-PHP Login taht I used to help me learn PHP, inspired by the PHP-Login project (which is amazing btw) here:
+PHP Login that I used to help me learn PHP, inspired by the PHP-Login project (which is amazing btw) here:

 https://github.com/panique/php-login